Manmath766/India-Population-Census-2011/README.md

 •The Census of India has been conducted 15 times, As of 2011.
 It has been conducted every 10 years, beginning in 1871.

-*Note : In this Dashboard there no Data of Telangana, as it is formed on 2 June 2014 and this report is from 2011.
+*Note : In this Dashboard there is no Data of Telangana, as it is formed on 2 June 2014 and this report is from 2011.

 This repository consists of the following :